deve-sh/blog-entries/the-road-to-agentic-ai-assistants.md

 ![Photo by Matheus Bertelli from Pexels](https://firebasestorage.googleapis.com/v0/b/devesh-blog-3fbfc.appspot.com/o/postimages%2Fthe-road-to-agentic-ai-assistants%2Fprimaryimage.jpg?alt=media&token=dcca8b1f-ced6-41a8-ac91-96d6c943afbd)

-A friend of mine was booking a ride a few days ago on [Ola's app](https://www.olacabs.com/), and after a thousand popups and ads that spring up for stuff that is completely unnecessary or justifiable from ordering food to personal loans before you even get to the screen to select your location (Seriously, who wants to get a 10 lakh rupee personal loan when trying to book a cab?).
+A friend of mine was booking a ride a few days ago on [Ola's app](https://www.olacabs.com/).
+After a thousand popups and ads that spring up for stuff that is completely unnecessary or justifiable from ordering food to personal loans before you even get to the screen to select your location, we were in (Seriously, who wants to get a 10 lakh rupee personal loan when trying to book a cab?).

-The app showed us one more ad above the location selector.
-But this time, it was for an Agentic AI Assistant that Ola had developed which could order food for you, hail rides for you etc. Functions that were available inside the Ola app already but you had to work through them.
+The app still showed us one more ad above the location selector.
+But this time, it was for an Agentic AI Assistant that Ola had developed which could order food for you, hail rides for you etc. Functions that were available inside the Ola app already but given how hard it was to get to that point, I wasn't surprised we need assistants for this.

-Ola is not a trustworthy company, and the allure of Agentic AI Assistants is nothing new.
-We know Jarvis or Friday from Iron Man, we know about the million Python projects that do a basic version of speech recognition with pre-filled commands or basic Natural Language Processing but we haven't seen true mass market agentic assistants yet.
+This although got me thinking, the allure of Agentic AI Assistants is nothing new.
+We know Jarvis or Friday from Iron Man, we know about the million Python projects that do a basic version of speech recognition with pre-filled commands or basic Natural Language Processing.

-With the advent of Large Language Models, how does this change?
-And why aren't we seeing more Agentic AI Assistants that can do a lot more across a lot more verticals of life?
-And what is the road to building them with LLMs?
+Why haven't we seen true mass market agentic assistants yet?
+With the advent of Large Language Models, shouldn't this be a reality by now?
+Why aren't we seeing more Agentic AI Assistants that can do a lot more across a lot more verticals of life?
+And what is the road to building them from here?

 This post is about trying to answer those questions.
 Let's dive in.

 ### First off, what is an "Agentic AI Assistant"?

 When you first watched Iron Man, be it in the theatres in 2008 or much later as part of an Avengers movie.
-What stood out for him was his tech, the fact that he could speak a command and Jarvis or Friday (And much later, E.D.I.T.H) would give him the answers - was way cooler than the Batman and Alfred dynamic.
+What stood out for him was his tech, the fact that he could speak a command and Jarvis or Friday (And much later, E.D.I.T.H) would give him the answers.
+This was way cooler than any Batman and Alfred dynamic.

-Since the dawn of civilization, humans have been trying to build capabilities where you don't need another human to understand your commands and do those things for you.
+Since the dawn of civilization (At least technology), humans have been trying to build capabilities where you don't need another human to understand your commands and do those things for you.
 This is where "Agentic AI Assistants" come in.

 Agentic refers to a software having "agency" or "capability" to perform something without much intervention.

 Assistant is what Alfred is to Batman (More of a butler but you get the point), helps him out with his day and his crime-fighting.

-And last, AI is a broad term that today is a buzzword for Large-Language-Models, i.e: You type or speak something and a Machine Learning model can understand the context of what you're trying to say and get it done.
+And lastly, AI is a broad term that today is a buzzword for Large-Language-Models trained on human language built to understand what you're saying, i.e: You type or speak something and a model can understand the context of what you're trying to say and get it done.
 So it can then go around with its agency to get it done by the means it deems most optimal.

 Do note that when one talks about Agentic AI Assistants, the three words are individual components that are connected to each other.
 The AI is responsible for understanding speech or text prompted to it (I.E: Things like "Order pizza for me from the closest Domino's") and then translating it into machine instructions for the computer to execute, the assistant is the voice interface or the textbox and chat screen you type these commands into and the agent part are the available APIs which plug an order into Domino's servers.